 There was a lot of inconsistency in the application of paint on the figure’s face.
 The look could vary wildly depending on the country of manufacture:

 Certain reissue versions were released with brownish boots and hair, and brighter red accessories (more on Hong Kong Teela variants here):

 Teela was sold in a number of configurations.
 She was available as a single carded figure, on “8 back” and reissue cards:

-The tag line on Teela’s cardback art seems to present her as a kind of sorceress, which seems indicative of her roots in the Goddess/Sorceress character:
+The tag line on Teela’s cardback art seems to present her as a kind of sorceress, which is indicative of her roots in the Goddess/Sorceress character: